JuliaReach/LazySets.jl/docs/src/man/convex_hulls.md

-If no additional arguments are passed, `convex_hull` uses the default polyhedra library from `default_polyhedra_backend` for the given input; different options can be passed through the `backend` keyword algorithm; see the [Julia polyhedra website](https://juliapolyhedra.github.io/) for all the available backends.
+If no additional arguments are passed, `convex_hull` uses the default polyhedra library from `default_polyhedra_backend` for the given input; different options can be passed through the `backend` keyword; see the [Julia polyhedra website](https://juliapolyhedra.github.io/) for all the available backends.